|

 Instructor: Neal Strudler

-Registration for this course is closed.
 This course is designed to help participants take, organize, store, edit, and share digital photos and videos.
 Emphasis will be on using Apple Photos on the iPhone, Mac, and iCloud.
-Students will learn to manage iCloud settings; store photos and videos; perform basic edits; set up albums and slideshows; share photos; search and organize photos by person, location, and activities; and remove duplicate photos.
+Participants will learn to manage iCloud settings; store and share photos and videos; perform basic edits; play and modify memories; set up albums and slideshows; search and organize photos by person, location, and activities; trim live photos, bursts, and videos; and remove duplicate photos.
 Privacy and security issues will also be discussed.
-Participants should be able to use Zoom for video conferencing and have a basic comfort taking digital photos and accessing the Apple Photos application on your iPhone and computer.
+Participants should be able to use Zoom for video conferencing and have a basic comfort taking digital photos, accessing the Web, and using online applications.

 |